livecomsjournal/livecomsjournal.github.io/_editorial_policies/01_bylaws.md

      ii. a co-awardee on a grant for up to 48 months after the grant, or that currently have a cooperative pending grant. iii. if there exists a postdoctoral or graduate advisor relationship at any time in the past. iv. at the same institution, or if there is a potential change of institution in progress that would result in being at the same institution.
-     v. having a business relationship (such as serving as a consultant for the same company) within 48 months.
+     v. having a business relationship (such as serving as a consultant for or part owner of same company) within 48 months.

    2. No associate editor will assign a reviewer who is known to have a conflict of interest with any author.
 The explanation of conflict of interest will be explained to the reviewer in their invitation, and the reviewer will affirm that they do not have a conflict of interest.